strongloop/loopback-example-app-logic/README.md

 In this example, we build an application that consists of one model named `car`.
 We will be adding remote methods, remote hooks, and models hooks to this model.
 In addition, we will also create a `car` model instance in a boot script.
-Finally, we end with adding pre-processing and post-processing middleware that simply reports the current date and time.
+Finally, we end with adding pre-processing middleware that displays and post-processing middleware that simply reports the current date and time.

 ###1.
 Bootstrap the app
 Set up the basic infrastructure for the app.
 Do the following: